ofgrenudo/unorthodoxdev.net/content/page/plex.md

 Hello All!

-If you have recieved a linke to this page, it is because I have invited you to use my Plex Server.
+If you have recieved a link to this page, it is because I have invited you to use my Plex Server.
 Plex is essentially a way that I share movies and media that I own.
 You will have relatively unrestricted access to an endless library of Movies, and TV Shows.

 Here’s how you can get started: